 - What is your favorite thing about JONAH?

-- What local business do you like to support?
+7. What local businesses do you like to support?